Shopify/mobile-buy-sdk-ios/README.md

 ### Code Generation

-The Buy SDK is built on a hierarchy of generated classes that generate and parse GraphQL queries and response.
+The Buy SDK is built on a hierarchy of generated classes that construct and parse GraphQL queries and response.
 These classes are generated manually by running a custom Ruby script that relies on the [GraphQL Swift Generation](https://github.com/Shopify/graphql_swift_gen) library.
-Majority of the generation functinality lives inside the library with the script only providing overrides for custom GraphQL scalar types.
+Majority of the generation functionality lives inside the library.
+Ruby script is responsible for downloading StoreFront GraphQL schema, triggering Ruby gem for code generation, saving generated classes to the specified folder path and providing overrides for custom GraphQL scalar types.
 The library also includes supporting classes that are required by generated query and response models.

 #### Request Models